btwooton/btwooton.github.io/essays/from-polyglot-to-software-engineer.md

 ## Humble Beginnings

 <img class="ui small left rounded floated image" src="../images/stinky-fish.jpg">
 My journey as a software engineer and developer began unassumingly enough.
-As a young and inexperienced lab technician at the Hawaii Cooperative Fishery Research Unit, I began to grow weary of spending many hours sawing away furiously at dead groupers, leaving the lab covered in scales and fish offal.
+As a young and inexperienced lab technician at the Hawaii Cooperative Fishery Research Unit, I began to grow weary of spending day after day sawing away furiously at dead groupers, leaving the lab covered in scales and fish offal.
 Somehow, I had imagined that life as a marine biologist would be more glamorous than this.

 <img class="ui small right rounded floated image" src="../images/r-logo.jpeg">
 I found solace in performing data analysis utilizing the R programming language and statistical environment.
 I was mesmerized by how a simple series of text based commands could compel the computer to produce elaborate charts and figures.
-I wondered, “what else can I do with this newfound craft of programming?”
+I wondered, “what else could I do with this newfound craft of programming?”

 ## Down the Rabbit Hole